 Well, I wasn't talking to qoo and Kamilia about this, but yeah, language barrier is a problem.
 In any case, since it seems no one really cares, it's safe to say that anything that seems impossible for us (Brute, Butterfly Nova, SAT, etc.) is fair ground for modding.

+I don't think this is the case at all. or at-least anymore. if it was then it makes no sense really why we haven't encountered any impossible jumps in newer games that have been confirmed beaten.
+I have said this before but I feel its likely that qoo used tool while playing these parts as his description said TAS.
 There is no solid evidence to back up the alternate physics claim and the jumps that have been said to be impossible for us are also impossible for other communities, otherwise the triple diamond in danger 10 makers probably wouldn't have been squished.

 I still don't understand how it would make sense that qoo was livestreaming a TAS.
 Unless it was a pre-recorded TAS that he was showing off on stream, but then why was he constantly dying?
 Not to mention that it's still not clear why Hourglass causes these subtle changes in physics (though of course, we don't have clear reason why the physics would change in any circumstance).